Our research investigations include:

 The Severity Spectrum of Primary Aldosteronism A Continuum of Renin-Independent Aldosteronism in Normotension Cardiometabolic Outcomes in Primary Aldosteronism

-3) The Genetic and Environmental Risk Factors for Developing Pheochromocytoma-Paraganglioma Syndromes and Adrenal Cortical Carcinoma: What genetic and environmental exposures contribute to the pathogenesis of pheochromocytoma and adrenal carcinoma?
+2) The Genetic and Environmental Risk Factors for Developing Pheochromocytoma-Paraganglioma Syndromes and Adrenal Cortical Carcinoma: What genetic and environmental exposures contribute to the pathogenesis of pheochromocytoma and adrenal carcinoma?
 How can genetic findings inform our understanding of pathogenesis and treatment?
-Some of our research has implicated systemic hypoxemia as a risk factor for developing chromaffin cell tumors, and has liked PPGL tumors with ACC.
+Our research has implicated hypoxia, and mutations that cause cellular pseudohypoxia, as a risk factors for developing chromaffin cell tumors and adrenal carcinoma.

 4) Improving Quality of Life for Patients with Addison’s Disease (primary adrenal insufficiency) and Congenital Adrenal Hyperplasia: One one hand, patients with adrenal insufficiency can be treated with hormone supplementation.
 On the other hand, despite this capability, many patients are not able to achieve the quality of life they desire.
 How can we tailor the treatment of adrenal insufficiency to improve individual patient quality of life?